 We do not sell, rent, exchange, or share e-mail addresses, mail addresses, or any other personally identifiable information, with anyone outside Enfield Shaker Museum.

 Information We Share

-We use third-party services to process our outbound mailings (postal and email) related to the Shaker Village calendar of events and donation opportunities.
-These vendors periodically have access to visitor, guest, and donor addresses (street address and/or email) and are permitted to use these addresses only to execute mailings on behalf Shaker Village.
+We use third-party services to process our outbound mailings (postal and email) related to the Enfield Shaker Museum calendar of events and donation opportunities.
+These vendors periodically have access to visitor, guest, and donor addresses (street address and/or email) and are permitted to use these addresses only to execute mailings on behalf Enfield Shaker Museum.

 When you share personal information or otherwise interact in the public areas of our websites with other users (for example, Facebook, Instagram, and Zoom), such information may be viewed by all users and may be publicly distributed outside.
 Similarly, other users may be able to view descriptions of your activity, view your profile, and communicate with you.

 We take precautions to protect your information.
 When you submit sensitive information via the website, your information is protected both online and offline.
 Wherever we collect sensitive information (for example, credit card data), that information is encrypted and transmitted to us in a secure way.
 You can verify this by looking for a lock icon in the address bar and looking for “https” at the beginning of the address of the Web page.